 Many people dislike the idea of God because they want to be “the captain of their own fate,” and to do whatever they desire without a God who will judge them and hold them to account.
 They may also have rejected God for a variety of other reasons, but regardless of the specifics, they do not believe in a personal God.
 However, they still need an explanation for the origin of the cosmos, and that is where Darwinism comes in; it provides the metaphysical and theological foundation for humanist religion – that we are simply the product of time and chance, that we define our own morality, and that we are accountable to no one.
 Darwinism is what allows humanists to have an intellectual level of comfort with their chosen belief system.
 Hundreds of books have therefore been written by humanists/Darwinists in an attempt to prop up their theology, and defend their worldview.

-This is the real and major reason why Darwinism has not been thrown out on the scientific trash heap, because it is a theological and philosophical necessity for its adherents.
-This also explains why many prominent and otherwise intelligent people hold so tenaciously to Darwinism despite its nonsensical nature, and why even intellectuals grasp at every possible straw to keep the theory going.
+This is the major reason why Darwinism has not been discarded, because it is a theological and philosophical necessity for its adherents.
+This also explains why many prominent and otherwise intelligent people hold so tenaciously to Darwinism despite its questionable nature, and why even intellectuals grasp at every possible straw to keep the theory going.
 Darwinists have thus become exactly what they accuse creationists of being: Luddites who try to make science and reality fit their theory.